Rick Galbos

-Rick Galbos (born July 21, 1951) is a former American football running back who played in the Canadian Football League.
+Rick Galbos (born July 21, 1951) is an American former professional football running back who played in the Canadian Football League (CFL).

-Early life and high school
+Early life

 Galbos grew up in Mentor, Ohio and attended Mentor High School, where he was a member of the track, swimming and football teams.
 As a senior, he quarterbacked Mentor to an undefeated season and the number two ranking in the state while also passing and rushing for 900 yards.
 Galbos was inducted into the News-Herald High School Sports Hall of Fame in 2016.

 College career

 Galbos was a member of the Ohio State Buckeyes for four seasons.
 He was moved to running back and was the team's starting wingback as a junior and as a senior, when he was also a team captain.
 He finished his collegiate career with 859 rushing yards on 197 carries and 4 touchdowns and caught 21 passes for 293 yards and one touchdown.